 Managed effectively, freshwater ecosystems also directly support terrestrial ecosystems, such as mountains and forests, large marine ecosystems and coastal zones.
 As such, they are essential for sustainable development and human well-being.
 Acknowledgement of the pivotal role of freshwater in sustainable development was central to the creation of Sustainable Development Goal (SDG) 6, “Ensure availability and sustainable management of water and sanitation for all.”

 To function properly and to remain healthy, freshwater ecosystems require the effective management of both quantity and quality of water resources.
 Yet these conditions are increasingly under threat.
 In addition to the growing demand that freshwater supplies face for human purposes, the effects of climate change are also exacerbating changes to the hydrological cycle, manifesting themselves in more frequent and severe extreme events and disasters such as drought and floods.
 This in turn undermines the ability of freshwater ecosystems to contribute to both climate change adaptation and mitigation.

 What we do

-To help countries set a framework for freshwater ecosystem management, as per UNEP Governing Council decision 27/3, UN Environment conducts work to protect and restore freshwater ecosystems, for example through Framework for Freshwater Ecosystem Management.
+To help countries set a framework for freshwater ecosystem management, as per UN Environment Assembly decision 27/3, UN Environment conducts work to protect and restore freshwater ecosystems, for example through 'A Framework for Freshwater Ecosystem Management'.